Fiona Crombie

 Fiona Crombie (born c.
 1973) is an Australian costume and production designer.
-She was nominated for an Academy Award in the category Best Production Design for the period film The Favourite (2018).
+She was nominated for two Academy Awards in the category Best Production Design for the films The Favourite and Hamnet.

-Crombie was born in Adelaide; when she was two, her family moved to Sydney where she attended Turramurra Public School.
+Crombie was born in Sydney; where she attended Turramurra Public School.
 Crombie graduated in 1988 from the National Institute of Dramatic Art (NIDA) and then became the resident designer at the Sydney Theatre Company.

 Crombie is the daughter of film director Donald Crombie.
 She is married to Peter Knowles; they have two children.